AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/overview-of-record-types-and-taxonomies.md

 ![](assets/taxonomy-record-type-blank.png)

-For more information about taxonomy record types including how to create them, see [Create a taxonomy](../architecture-and-fields/create-a-taxonomy.md).
+For more information about taxonomy record types, see [Create a taxonomy](../architecture-and-fields/create-a-taxonomy.md).

 Although creating taxonomies is identical to creating operational record types, Maestro distinguishes conceptually between an operational record type and a taxonomy record type.
 The purpose of taxonomies is to enhance operational record types.
 Taxonomies should not directly represent work objects.  <!--this is no longer true, but might be later?!: A taxonomy is a record without dates, like a static list of attributes.-->